mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       accuracy, numerical stability, or both.
 In the UFS Atmosphere, a saturation adjustment is used in some suites and is called directly from the dynamical core for tighter coupling

+   GFS
+      The `Global Forecast System (GFS) <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`_
+      is a global weather forecast model run by NOAA's National Centers for Environmental Prediction (NCEP), predicting dozens of atmospheric and earth system variables out to 16 days in advance.

    Group
       A set of physics :term:`schemes <scheme>` within a suite definition file (SDF) that are called together without intervening computations from the :term:`host application <host model>`.
 Groups